darkixion/pg_rep_test/README.md

 	                        chain = no more than one standby connects to any node -d DIRS               comma-separated list of directory names starting with primary (default: primary,standby1,standby2,...)
-	  -a ARCHIVEDIR         create an archive directory
-	  -h help               show this help then exit
+	  -a ARCHIVEDIR         name of the archive directory (default: archive) -h help               show this help then exit

 ## Example